a-l-mahdi/ShipQiblahCompass/README.md

 By using this hardware you can give Gyro and GPS NMEA signals and caculate simultaneously qiblah direction and shows it on any client where connected to local network on ship.

-Hardware: Arduino UNO, RS422 To TTL Converter
+Hardware: Arduino UNO, Arduino Ethernet Shield, RS422 To TTL Converter
 ### Usage:
 1. Copy htm file to ssd that inserted into arduino ethernet shield.
 2. Upload ino file to Arduino UNO.